dfyz/llvm-project/README.md

 This is a work-in-progress effort to make the DEC Alpha LLVM backend work again (it was removed from the LLVM tree quite a few years ago).

-Current status: doesn't build (yet).
+Current status: compiles, but codegen tests are failing.

 The current issues are tracked in [the TODO file](llvm/lib/Target/Alpha/TODO.txt).